Interviews by NameOral Histories

 Buell Wesley Frazier

 An employee of the Texas School Book Depository in 1963, Frazier drove Lee Harvey Oswald to work occasionally.
 He did so on November 22, 1963.
 Frazier also witnessed the assassination and was detained and questioned by Dallas police.
-Recorded June 19 and 21, 2002.
+Recorded June 19 and 21, 2002, and July 13, 2013.

 Robert L. Fredland